akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/upload_content_liferay.md

 Taking into account the necessary Authentication that means that we need
 - The ID of a folder where our document will finally land in Liferay
+- the document file
+- a JSON with the documents name
-- a multipart/form-data body with a *file* object and a *document* JSON to set metadata (e.g. the documents name)
+- a multipart/form-data body with the *file* object and the *document* JSON
 - a header with the (basic) authentication
 - to create an url like *{host}:{port}/o/headless-delivery/v1.0/document-folders/{documentFolderId}/documents*
 - to do a POST request with all this information